etcd-io/website/content/docs/v3.3/benchmarks/etcd-2-2-0-benchmarks.md

 ## Testing

 Bootstrap another machine, outside of the etcd cluster, and run the [`hey` HTTP benchmark tool](https://github.com/rakyll/hey) with a connection reuse patch to send requests to each etcd cluster member.
-See the [benchmark instructions](../../hack/benchmark/) for the patch and the steps to reproduce our procedures.
+See the [benchmark instructions][hack-benchmark] for the patch and the steps to reproduce our procedures.

 The performance is calculated through results of 100 benchmark rounds.